Make a product feedback form

 10. The final Opinion Scale question in our product survey is “How likely are you to recommend this product to someone you know?” – a question commonly seen in NPS surveys.

-We apply a Logic Jump to this question to ask a follow-up question based on how they answered.
-To do this, create two new Short text questions…
+We apply Branching and calculations to this question to ask a follow-up question based on how they answered.
+To do this, create two new Short Text questions…

-…then add the following Logic Jump to the Opinion Scale question (question 11 in this case).
+…then add the following Logic to the Opinion Scale question (question 11 in this case).

-11. To round off our product survey typeform, we added a Thank You Screen with an stock image taken from our integrated Unsplash photo library.
+11. To round off our product survey typeform, we added an Ending Screen with a stock image taken from our integrated Unsplash photo library.
 We also customized the button text here to give a friendly farewell (“See ya”).

 What to do with your feedback survey results